pub struct Problem<O> {

 let b = problem1.b();

-source§impl<O: Anneal> Problem<O>
+Source§impl<O: Anneal> Problem<O>

 impl<O: Anneal> Problem<O>

-trait and as such allows to call anneal
+Wraps a call to anneal defined in the Anneal trait and as such allows to call anneal on

-sourcepub fn anneal(
+Sourcepub fn anneal(

 &mut self,